 4-H Record Books are also called e-Records.
 Each project has its own record book that members are required to complete each year.
 Record books have a few times to be checked on progress throughout the year:

 1. June- your 4-H leader will be sure your books are started and up to date.

 2. Prior to showing at the Boulder County Fair, your record books will be checked by your superintendent to be sure they are up to date and complete as can be in order to participate and show at the fair.

 3. Final livestock record books are due to be received at the Extension office by the second Friday in September.
 (Please note: your 4-H leader may need an earlier deadline for review and signatures.)

 - 4-H offers a Cavy Resources Handbook for new members 4-H Cavy Resources Handbook (**This is usually ordered through your 4-H Leader)

-- ARBA has a lot of Cavy resources.
-They offer a Standards of Perfection Guide Standard of Perfection 2021-2025 – ARBA as well as a website
+- ARBA offer a Standard of Perfection Guide 2021-2025 – ARBA as well as the ARBA website.

 - There are also numerous YouTube videos that illustrate 4-H Cavy health checks for reference.